Oct 24, 2023

 To understand the size of the stock market, it’s helpful to analyze specific stock exchange statistics.

-There are 19 stock exchanges across the globe, the largest being the NYSE, whose stock market capitalization surpassed $25.8 million in June 2022.
+There are 60 stock exchanges across the globe, the largest being the NYSE, whose stock market capitalization nears $25 million in July 2023.
 Market capitalization, or market cap, refers to the total value of a company’s shares of publicly traded stock.

-- In 2022, the NYSE held 20% of all equities traded in the market, accounting for the largest share of all stock exchange operators in the U.S. (Chicago Board Options Exchange x Statista)
+- In 2023, the NYSE held around 20% of all equities traded in the market, accounting for the largest share of all stock exchange operators in the U.S. (Chicago Board Options Exchange x Statista)

-- The combined market capitalization for the NYSE and the Nasdaq totaled close to $44 million in 2022.
+- The combined market capitalization for the NYSE and the Nasdaq totaled close to $47 trillion in 2023.
 (World Federation of Exchanges x Statista)

-- In May 2022, the NYSE held a market capitalization of $25.85 million.
+- In July 2023, the NYSE held a market capitalization of $25 trillion.
 (World Federation of Exchanges x Statista)

-- In May 2022, the Nasdaq held a market capitalization of $17.36 million.
+- In July 2023, the Nasdaq held a market capitalization of $22 trillion.
 (World Federation of Exchanges x Statista)

 - Despite the economic downturn seen during the COVID-19 pandemic, the S&P 500 index was valued at 4,766.18 points at the end of 2021—the highest value on record.
 (Yahoo!
 Finance)